Skip to content

 9. Perimenopause

-10. Other Medical Conditions
+10. Other medical conditions

-Conditions like diabetes, celiac disease, and certain medications (including some antidepressants and blood thinners) can also affect your cycle.
+Diabetes, celiac disease, and certain medications (including some antidepressants and blood thinners) can also affect your cycle.

 Make an appointment if: